rss logo

 Debian logo

-• Edit /etc/network/interfaces and set static ip configuration:
+• Edit the /etc/network/interfaces and set the static IP address configuration:

 allow-hotplug ens192 iface ens192 inet static address 192.168.1.100 netmask 255.255.255.0 gateway 192.168.1.254 dns-nameservers 192.168.1.254